-- .5 In addition to the requirements listed under sections 4.3.2 and 4.3.3 of this bylaw, the development officer may also require the following: - I. geotechnical studies that demonstrate the soundness and suitability of the proposed development - II. an approved onsite sewage disposal system in areas not serviced by the City's piped sewer system - III. a parking and traffic study - IV. a landscaping plan that includes - V. the location of all existing and proposed landscaping, including trees, shrubs, and grasses - VI. any existing landscaping to be removed - VII. the number, size, and species of all proposed trees and shrubs - VIII. a surveyor's certificate to verify the location of a development - IX. a certificate from a qualified, registered professional engineer licensed to practice in the Yukon or architect to support the design of buildings and structures and their placement on the land - .6 An application shall not be considered to have been received until all requirements above have been submitted to the satisfaction of a development officer.

-.7 Notwithstanding section 4.3.4, a development officer may consider an application if, in the development officer's opinion, the development is of such a nature as to enable a decision to be made on the application without the required information.
+- II. an approved onsite sewage disposal system in areas not serviced by the City's piped sewer system - III. a parking and traffic study - IV. a landscaping plan that includes - a) the location of all existing and proposed landscaping, including trees, shrubs, and grasses - b) any existing landscaping to be removed - c) the number, size, and species of all proposed trees and shrubs - V. a surveyor's certificate to verify the location of a development - VI. a certificate from a qualified, registered professional engineer or architect to support the design of buildings and structures and their placement on the land - .6 An application shall not be considered to have been received until all requirements above have been submitted to the satisfaction of a development officer. - .7 Notwithstanding section 4.3.4, a development officer may consider an application if, in the development officer's opinion, the development is of such a nature as to enable a decision to be made on the application without the required information.